mridul037/mridul037/README.md

 **Quote of the hour:**

-Beauty is more important in computing than anywhere else in technology because software is so complicated.
-Beauty is the ultimate defense against complexity.
+Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.

-~ David Gelernter
+~ Douglas Crockford
 <pre>

 </pre>